 His needy behavior is bound to repel the woman he’s interested in or he’s in a relationship with.
 If he’s aiming to attract her, he will fail to do so.
-If he’s trying to keep her happy in the relationship (so that she doesn’t leave him), he will (ironically) make her more likely to leave him.
+If he’s trying to keep her happy in the relationship (so that she doesn’t leave him), he will (ironically) make her more likely to dump him.

 There’s nothing inherently wrong with rewarding a woman, buying her gifts and so on, as long as she earns it.
 But the needy man does these things from a position of weakness without her having to earn her rewards, which renders his efforts useless or even harmful.